 We can help you declare grounds for dissolution of marriage and determine what you need and deserve as you consider dividing up your assets, debts, property and other things with your ex-spouse.
-We help clients determine fair spousal support, which may be decided based on factors like the length of the marriage, each party's earning capacity and the contributions of each party to the marriage.
+We help clients determine fair spousal support, which may be decided based on factors like the length of the marriage, each party’s earning capacity, and the contributions of each party to the marriage.
 Hiring our attorneys means someone knowledgeable and skilled in divorce proceedings is looking out for you.
 If you try to go it alone, the court cannot provide advice or legal guidance.
-An attorney can make sure your affairs are in order, minimizing any negative lasting impact the divorce could have on your finances, home ownership and other aspects of your life.
+An attorney can make sure your affairs are in order, minimizing any negative lasting impact the divorce could have on your finances, home ownership, or other aspects of your life.

 Equitable Distribution of Property: One of the most difficult aspects of a divorce case is the equitable distribution of marital assets.
 Our team has relationships with accountants, business valuation experts, and real estate experts that help us to determine the value of assets.
 We will also help to determine what constitutes marital property and what is actually considered separate property.

 Resolving Issues related to Child Support and Custody